lucapette/web/main/content/writing/the-appeal-of-monorepo.md

-Because all projects use the same "project infrastructure" (build, test, deployment scripts, and so on), a developer can get on in a project, make a small change, run its tests, lints its code, and finally submit a change request without having to learn anything specific about the project apart from its code.
+Because all projects use the same "project infrastructure" (build, test, deployment scripts, and so on), a developer can get on in a project, make a small change, run its tests, lint its code, and finally submit a change request without having to learn anything specific about the project apart from its code.

 ### Auto-generation